soundswarm/anchorblock/readme.md

 Generate a new random hash each second.

-Once per minute build a Merkle tree of those hashes and submit the Merkle root to Tierion
+Once per minute build a Merkle tree of those hashes and submit the Merkle root to Tierion anchoring API

 Retrieve the Calendar Chainpoint proof for that root when ready

-Verify the proof using local or remote API calls and output the JSON representation of the proof to the console
+Verify the proof and output the JSON representation of the proof to the console